Anchor-Environmental/.github/profile/README.md

     We can pull all the code together based on whats required for a project and it can be updated accordigly!

 ### Usage/Guide 🦮:
-    Follow the links to the repective repo
+    1. Follow the links to the repective repo
-    Find the copy https link to the repo
+    2. Click on the <> Code button and copy the https url
-    Open a terminal/shell at a local directory and paste the following command git clone
+    3. Open a terminal/shell at your local directory and paste the following command with your link: git clone "paste link here"
 ---

 ```mermaid